notnotgabriel/storybook-playground/README.md

 ## Storybook playground with create-react-app

-Made for me to facilitate the development for my components.
+Made for me to facilitate the development of my components.

 ### `npm start`